SkySchermer/uweclang/README.md

 ### Introduction

 This project houses a number of python scripts for analyzing student paper corpora.
 It is meant to be used in conjunction with [NLTK][nltk.org].
-This repository calssifies scripts into two major categories:
+This repository classifies scripts into two major categories:

 1. Student Corpus scripts